Brass-Demons/Welcome-to-Nashville/pull_request_template.md

 Please describe the tests required to verify your changes.
 Provide instructions so PR Tester can check functionality.
 Please also list any relevant details for your tests

+- Pull down the feature branch with `git fetch -all`.
+- Checkout into the branch to review the feature on your local server.

 # Checklist: